My page

 • Meeting Minutes: Keep records of your organization's meeting minutes to demonstrate transparency and accountability.

-Step 4: Submission of Application
+Step 3: Submission of Application

 Submit your application and the required documentation to the appropriate base authorities.
 Specific submission guidelines may vary based on your organization type and local base procedures.
 To facilitate this step, please contact Resource Management at (509) 247-2545 for guidance on the submission process.

-Step 5: Await Approval and Oversight
+Step 4: Await Approval and Oversight

-Step 6: Compliance and Operation
+Step 5: Compliance and Operation

 Ensure that your organization complies with all relevant regulations, including AFI 34-223 and AFI 36-3101.
 This includes responsible financial management, ethical conduct, and alignment with the base's mission and values.
 We are excited to work with you and your organization and look forward to the positive contributions you will make to our Air Force community.
-If you have any questions or need further guidance related to POs, unofficial organizations, or fundraising activities, please do not hesitate to contact Resource Management at (509) 247-2545.
+If you have any questions or need further guidance related to POs, unofficial activities, or fundraising activities, please do not hesitate to contact Resource Management at (509) 247-2545.

-Private & Unofficial Organizations
+Private Organizations

 7 W. Arnold St., Fairchild AFB, WA 99011